The Flag Inn - formerly The Union Flag

 roof and two dormer windows

-- still the same today although the bay window on the ground
+- much the same today although the bay window on the ground

 floor is now a flat window.